Agenda

 Attend your pre-selected roundtable to participate in a peer discussion with confidence under Chatham House Rule moderated by an ADAPT analyst with subject matter experts.

-How the CISO and Board Can Align for Smarter Cyber Risk Management & Governance
+How the CISO and Executive Stakeholders Can Align for Smarter Cyber Risk Management & Governance

-In this roundtable, we’ll discuss how CISOs and the Board can align their efforts to enhance cyber risk management and governance.
-Participants will share their experiences, challenges, and best practices, and explore strategies for building a robust and collaborative approach to cyber risk management and governance.
+In this roundtable, we’ll discuss how CISOs and executive stakeholders can align their efforts to enhance cyber risk management and governance.
+Participants will share their experiences, challenges, and best practices, and explore strategies for building a robust and collaborative approach to cyber risk management and governance

 Misinformation and Beyond: How To Measure the Impact of the New Cyber Threats of 2025